noeliavt/GreenStocks-Analysis-with-VBA/README.md

 ## 3. Summary
 ### 3.1 What are the advantages or disadvantages of refactoring code?
+The purpose of code refactoring in improving the design of existing code, and it has the following advantages:
+ * Simplified support and code updates.
+ * Saved time and money in the future.
+ * Reduced complexity for easier understanding
+ * Maintainability and scalability

 ### 3.2.How do these pros and cons apply to refactoring the original VBA script?